 Thousands of years ago when animalism and nature worship were prevalent, people in the area of Europe now known as Germany believed that the badger had the power to predict the coming of spring.
 They watched the badger to know when to plant their crops.
 By the time the first German immigrants settled in Pennsylvania they probably understood that this was not true but the tradition continued.

-Unfortunately there were not many badgers in Pennsylvania so the groundhog substituted the badger.
-Tradition has it that if the groundhog will sees its shadow on February 2 it will be frightened by it and will return to its burrow, indicating that there will be six more weeks of winter.
+Unfortunately, there were not many badgers in Pennsylvania so the groundhog was substituted for the badger.
+Tradition has it that if the groundhog sees its shadow on February 2 it will be frightened by it and will then return to its burrow, indicating that there will be 6 more weeks of winter.
 If it does not see its shadow, then spring is on the way.

 Punxsutawney held its first Groundhog Day in the United States in the 1800s.
 The first official trek to Gobbler's Knob was made on February 2, 1887.
 It is said that Punxsutawney Phil (the groundhog) was named after King Phillip.
 He was called Br'er Groundhog prior to being known as Phil.
 Canada also celebrates Groundhog Day.

-Note: Please note that references to seasonal changes in this article relate to seasons in the northern hemisphere.
+Note: References to seasonal changes in this article relate to the Northern Hemisphere.

 Groundhog Day Observances